 The Codex Committee on Food Additives (CCFA) at its 50th Session (March 2018) updated the International Numbering System (INS) numbers for steviol glycosides, which were subsequently adopted into the Class Names and International Number System for Food Additives (CXG 36-1989) by the Codex Alimentarius Commission at its meeting in July 2018 (Codex 2018b).
 The new numbers distinguish between steviol glycosides produced from the plant (Steviol glycosides from Stevia rebaudiana Bertoni - INS 960a) and those produced by fermentation (INS 960b).
-The CCFA has not completed its work; for example, the production method used under this application does not have a new INS number assigned at the present time.
-For this reason, the most appropriate INS number is 960.
-FSANZ will consider changes to the INS number for steviol glycosides in the future, if further changes are made to the INS list.
+As CCFA has not completed its work on the production method described in this application, a new INS number is not assigned at the present time.